-Thanks to the work and effort of the Andean Condor Conservation Project, hundreds of the world’s largest flying bird were reinserted into their respective habitats, after being assisted and cured.
+Thanks to the dedicated work of the Andean Condor Conservation Project, hundreds of the world’s largest flying birds have been successfully reintroduced to their natural habitats after receiving assistance and care.

-The project always emphasizes the importance of its two wings: scientific and spiritual.
+This project consistently underscores the importance of its two pillars, or two wings: the scientific and the spiritual.

-Before the liberations, educational and awareness campaigns are carried out.
-Students attending the local schools and referents of the Original Communities officiate the ceremonies so that the Condor has protection and a good return to their skies.
+Before the releases, educational and awareness campaigns are conducted.
+Students from local schools and representatives of the Original Communities officiate ceremonies to ensure the condor’s protection and a safe return to their natural skies.

 The photos were taken at different liberation ceremonies in the Argentine provinces of San Luis and San Juan.